prstorero/Computer-Graphics-Project/Graphics 4 U/README.txt

 To exit the shooter and roller ball games, press the escape (esc) key.

 Roller ball game:
-User the WASD keys to roll the ball around and collect the items corresponding to the questions.
+Use the WASD keys to roll the ball around and collect the items corresponding to the questions.

 Shooter game:
-Move left and right with the A and D keys, resptively, using the mouse button to shoot.
+Use the WASD keys to move and the mouse button to shoot.

 Quizzes:
 Use the mouse pointer to select the learning panels to cycle through.